 Instead, what the FRDI Bail in Clause suggests is as follows.
-If it is felt that this particular borrower is facing a temporary problem and can overcome the problems at a later date, and that the bank should continue to survive as there is hope for its recovery, some of the depositors are asked to convert their deposits into equity.
-In other words, depositors become share-holders.
+If it is felt that this particular borrower is facing a temporary problem and can overcome the problems at a later date and that the bank should continue to survive as there is hope for its recovery, some of the depositors are asked to convert their deposits into equity.
+In other words, depositors become shareholders.
 Thus, they are no longer providers of loan, where there is a promise that their money will be paid back.
 Instead, they become owners of the bank.
-In future, as the financial position of the bank improves, the depositors, who are now share-holders, will get the benefits as share-holders.
+In the future, as the financial position of the bank improves, the depositors, who are now shareholders, will get the benefits as shareholders.
 This way, the bank survives and the depositors too.

 This is way too simplistic and as a depositor, you may not want to be a party to such a deal.
 You may be happier collecting whatever you get and let the bank close.
 (Although, in reality, we are not prepared to take that loss as we always believed that banks are safe and we would expect the Government to bail it out and not us!).
 So, the good news is that you can choose to be in that situation.

-Secondly, although it is not specifically stated, the spirit of the bail in clause implies that the bail in has to be voluntary.
-In other words, the holder of the liability must agree to his/ her deposit/ liability being subject to the bail in clause.
+Secondly, although it is not specifically stated, the spirit of the bail-in clause implies that the bail-in has to be voluntary.
+In other words, the holder of the liability must agree to his/ her deposit/ liability is subject to the bail-in clause.
 If you are not comfortable with it, then you can opt out.